bartbeni-git/UpgradProject7/README.md

+This is the Course 7 project to create an image viewer app.
+Run "npm install" and "npm start"
+Update the hardcoded login credentials and instagram token in "Login.js"

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>